syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ## Styles

-This section explains you about how to apply styles for changing the visual appearance of the SfDataGrid and its elements.
+This section explains you about how to apply styles for changing the visual appearance of the **SfDataGrid** and its elements.
-SfDataGrid allows you to apply style to all of its elements by writing a Style class overriding from DataGridStyle and assigning it to the SfDataGrid.GridStyle property.
+**SfDataGrid** allows you to apply style to all of its elements by writing a Style class overriding from DataGridStyle and assigning it to the **SfDataGrid.GridStyle** property.
-The following example explains you how to apply custom style to SfDataGrid.
+The following example explains you how to apply custom style to **SfDataGrid**.
 {% highlight c# %}
-//Apply custom style to SfDataGrid from code dataGrid.GridStyle = new Dark ();
+//Apply custom style to **SfDataGrid** from code dataGrid.GridStyle = new Dark ();